Our Members Asked:

 Sign in for details, including how risk differs based on the amount of coffee intake, addressing these questions:

-- Does coffee contain toxic heavy metals such as lead and cadmium?
+• Does coffee contain toxic heavy metals or solvents?

 Note that use of certain supplements have been associated with increased or decreased risk of developing cancers, as discussed in our answer to the question Is it true that some vitamins or supplements can cause cancer?